clamsproject/aapb-annotations/README.md

 # AAPB-CLAMS Annotation Repository
+This repository contains datasets from manual annotation projects in [AAPB](https://americanarchive.org/) - [CLAMS](https://clams.ai) collaboration.

 ## Project Information
-> This repository contains datasets from manual annotation projects in [AAPB](https://americanarchive.org/) - [CLAMS](https://clams.ai) collaboration.

-AAPB has involved the CLAMS team in a collaboration to develop archiving technology for public media (primarily video and audio from publically-funded tv shows and radio broadcasts).
+AAPB has involved the CLAMS team in a collaboration to develop archiving technology for public media (primarily video and audio from publicly-funded tv shows and radio broadcasts).
 This will facilitate the research and preservation of significant historical content from such media.
 The process of archiving, summarizing and extracting-metadata from this media could eventually be automatic.
 This repository/endeavor provides training and evaluation data for the Computer Vision and Machine Learning tools in this process.